Comprehensive risk reduction sexual education

 Decision Makers

-Comprehensive risk reduction programs provide information regarding contraception and protection against sexually transmitted infections (STIs).
-Sometimes called abstinence-plus programs, many efforts emphasize abstinence and delayed initiation of sex in addition to broader risk reduction components.
-Such programs can take place in schools (e.g., as part of the health curriculum) or in community settings; program components vary by implementer and specific model.
+Comprehensive risk reduction sexual education programs provide information regarding contraception and protection against sexually transmitted infections (STIs).
+Many efforts emphasize abstinence and delayed initiation of sex in addition to broader risk reduction components, these are often called abstinence-plus programs.
+Such programs can take place in schools (e.g., as part of the health curriculum) or in community settings; program components vary by implementer and specific model1.

 What could this strategy improve?